zhding21/WDR-AT/README.md

 python3 Evaluation.py
 ```

+Please note that you must run the code in a fair environment, that is, the model architecture and training settings must be consistent across methods.

 #### Citation:
 If you need to use the code about WDR-AT, please cite this paper: Weight Decay Regularized Adversarial Training for Attacking Angle Imbalance.